sarmadadm/Emart/README.md

 - **Delete a Product from Cart:** Users can remove items from their cart effortlessly.
 - **Login & Signup:** Secure authentication system for user accounts.
 - **Filter Products:** Filter products based on categories for easy browsing.

+Complete Documentation and Scope of the project are available in the Docs folder.